Western Animation: Minnie Mouse

 - Pink Means Feminine: One of her favored colors, especially recently.

 - Satellite Character: Really doesn't have much of a personality outside of her interactions with Mickey and co.
+Some later projects such as House of Mouse have tried to subvert this and make her an individual character, usually by making her a foil for Daisy.

 - True Blue Femininity: It was not uncommon to see her wearin blue in older appearances.
 In the last 30 years she's began leaning toward pink and red though.